 TMS Lower School

 The TMS Lower School (Pre-K-8th) meets once a week for a full day of learning, growing, and community.
 For each class, we strive to maintain a small classroom setting.
 Our teacher-tutors are here to direct and guide, but always, you, the parent, are the lead teacher, and it's up to you to add or subtract according to your children's needs as you best see fit.
+Our courses are listed in our Lower School Scope & Sequence.

 Our Lower School follows a four-year history curriculum cycle, which means that while your eighth grader is writing and presenting her monologue from the perspective of Abigail Adams, your third grader is memorizing "Paul Revere's Ride" in Recitation and your fifth grader is studying the Declaration of Independence and the Battle of Yorktown.
 This helps foster conversations at home -- or fits in well with additional educational opportunities like museum visits -- that pertain directly to what each child is studying.
 We want the whole family learning together!